MCUdude/MicroCore/PlatformIO.md

 ; Set fuses
 pio run -t fuses -e set_fuses
-; (where "set_fuses" can be replace with a different environment to match your build configuration)
+; (where "set_fuses" can be replace with a different environment to match your build configuration) pio run -t bootloader -e fuses_bootloader
+; (where "fuses_bootloader" can be replace with a different environment to match your build configuration)

 ```

 You can find a platformio.ini template you can use when creating a project for the ATtiny13 below.